Are you ready for GASB-96?

 Step 1: Creating Your Implementation Roadmap

-The new GASB-96 standard requires governments to record both subscription assets and liabilities for SBITAs.
-The first step to preparing for GASB-96 is creating your implementation roadmap, starting with the steps necessary to meet the compliance deadline.
-Creating a roadmap will allow teams to fully understand the new requirements, determine who will be primarily responsible for each step of implementation , and establish a realistic timeline.
+The new GASB 96 standard requires governments to record both subscription assets and liabilities for SBITAs.
+The first step to preparing for GASB 96 is creating your implementation roadmap, starting with the steps necessary to meet the compliance deadline.
+Creating a roadmap will allow teams to fully understand the new requirements, determine who will be primarily responsible for each step of implementation, and establish a realistic timeline.

 Step 2: Collecting Your Subscription-Based IT Arrangements (SBITAs)

 As technology evolves and cloud-based software becomes the norm, licenses and agreements have increasingly become available online.
-With such agreements, organizations can enter subscription-based contracts that provide governments access to a vendors’ IT software over a specified period of time.
+With such agreements, organizations can enter subscription-based contracts that provide governments access to a vendor’s IT software over a specified period of time.
 These new types of licenses have created the need for governments to track and report their subscription-based IT arrangements (SBITAs).
-Essentially, SBITAs grant governments perpetual license or title to the IT software and associated tangible capital assets.
+Essentially, SBITAs grant governments a license or title to the IT software and associated tangible capital assets.

 To determine whether a contract conveys control of the right to use the underlying IT assets, a government should assess whether or not it has both of the following: